 However, a quick turnaround time isn’t the only cause of technical debt.
 Some other causes include:

 When it comes to the careful balancing act between delivering quickly and producing sustainable solutions, we have your business covered.
-With 35 years’ experience in the software development space, our ultimate goal is to empower your business through innovative technical solutions.
-Our knowledge of industry-standard best practices and using the right methodology for your entity, ensure our teams are equipped to respond to scope and project changes accurately in order to avoid potential downfall later.
+With over 37 years’ experience in the software development and solutions space across numerous domains and sectors, our ultimate goal is to empower your organisation through innovative technical solutions.
+Our knowledge of industry-standard best practices and using the right methodology for your business, ensure our teams are equipped to respond to scope and project changes accurately in order to avoid potential downfall later.
 With IT specialists constantly developing their skills, we ensure that we stay at the top of our game and future tech developments.

 BBD’s guide to tackling Mount Technical Debt